AguaClara/Textbook/Clarification/Clarifier_Design.rst

 * effluent manifold major loss (negligible)
 * effluent manifold exit

-It is convenient to set the total head loss through the sedimentation tank to be equal to exactly 5 cm so that influent and effluent weirs always have the same elevation difference.
+It is convenient to set the total head loss through the clarifier to be equal to exactly 5 cm so that influent and effluent weirs always have the same elevation difference.
 The effluent manifold orifices are be designed for whatever head loss is required to meet that target.

-.. _heading_sedimentor_inlet_channel:
+.. _heading_clarifier_inlet_channel:

-.. _heading_Sed_Tank_Velocity_Flow:
+.. _heading_Clarifier_Velocity_Flow:

-Comparison of Velocities and Flow in Sedimentation Tank
+Comparison of Velocities and Flow in Clarifier
 ========================================================

-To understand how water flows in the sedimentation tank, we must understand how the water velocity changes with the geometry.
-There are four distinct zones in the sedimentation tank:
+To understand how water flows in the clarifier, we must understand how the water velocity changes with the geometry.
+There are four distinct zones in the clarifier:

 #.
 The velocity of water exiting the diffusers.
 #.
 The velocity of water moving through the floc filter.
 #.
 The velocity of water that enters the plate settlers.
 #.
 The velocity of water through the plate settlers.

-The geometry of the sedimentation tank changes in these four zones, so we will follow these changes to make sure that we understand the conservation of flow.
-The flow going through the sedimentation tank is the same everywhere, but average velocities are different.
+The geometry of the clarifier changes in these four zones, so we will follow these changes to make sure that we understand the conservation of flow.
+The flow going through the clarifier is the same everywhere, but average velocities are different.
 The fact that flow rate is velocity multiplied by area, :math:`Q = \bar v A`, will be our guiding principle.
 In all cases,

-| :math:`Q_{Sed} =` flow rate through each sedimentation tank
+| :math:`Q_{Clarifier} =` flow rate through each clarifier
-| :math:`W_{Sed} =` width of each sedimentation tank
+| :math:`W_{Clarifier} =` width of each clarifier

 .. _figure_sed_tank_flow_conserve:

 .. figure:: ../Images/sed_tank_flow_conserve.png
     :height: 300px
     :align: center
-    :alt: AguaClara sedimentation tank showing "lost triangle" and its impact on relevant lengths.
+    :alt: AguaClara clarifier showing "lost triangle" and its impact on relevant lengths.

-    AguaClara sedimentation tank showing "lost triangle" and its impact on relevant lengths.
+    AguaClara clarifier showing "lost triangle" and its impact on relevant lengths.

-.. _heading_Sed_Tank_Floc_Filter:
+.. _heading_Clarifier_Floc_Filter:

 Floc Filter
 -------------

 After the water exits the diffusers and jet reverser, it flows through the expanded floc filter region where:

-| :math:`L_{SedFloc} =` length of the sedimentation tank that has a floc filter
+| :math:`L_{SedFloc} =` length of the clarifier that has a floc filter
 | :math:`\bar v_{z_{ff}} =` upflow velocity of the water through the floc filter

-Thus, :math:`Q_{Sed} = W_{Sed}*L_{SedFloc}* \bar v_{z_{ff}}`
+Thus, :math:`Q_{Clarifier} = W_{Clarifier}*L_{SedFloc}* \bar v_{z_{ff}}`

-The line jet from the diffusers enters the jet reverser to force flow up through the sedimentation bay.
-The vertical upward jet momentum is used to resuspend flocs that have settled to the bottom of the sedimentation tank.
+The line jet from the diffusers enters the jet reverser to force flow up through the clarifier bay.
+The vertical upward jet momentum is used to resuspend flocs that have settled to the bottom of the clarifier.
 The resuspended flocs form a fluidized bed which is called a **floc filter**.
 The bed is fluidized because flocs are kept in suspension by the upflowing water.

-For a floc filter to form, a sedimentation system requires that 1) all flocs be returned to the bottom of the sedimentation tank and 2) all settled flocs be resuspended by incoming water.
+For a floc filter to form 1) all flocs must be returned to the bottom of the clarifier and 2) all settled flocs must be resuspended by incoming water.
 As will be discussed soon, plate settlers are used to return flocs to the bottom of the bay, while the jet reverser and sloped bottom geometry allow for floc resuspension.
-Any surface with a horizontal component in a sedimentation tank must be sloped to allow settled flocs to return to the resuspension zone.
+Any surface with a horizontal component in a clarifier must be sloped to allow settled flocs to return to the resuspension zone.
 A flat bottom geometry does not allow for the formation of a floc filter, as discussed previously.

 .. _figure_floc_filter_experiment: